 Liam: Go and Grow segment - Liam chose a relatively high-growth industry and is open to making job changes.
 He sees opportunities for growth in job changes.
 He believes "change is growth."
 He receives significant salary increases and a bonus every time he makes a job change, especially because the industry is growing.
-He stays at the company for at least 2 years.
+He stays at the company for about 2 years before making a change.
 He does receive raises based on his current salary, which is generally higher than Mia or Bob's because of previous job changes.
 Liam can make his housing payments, live a lifestyle that works for him, and build significant wealth.

 The personal finance arbitrage outcome

 By appearances, Bob, Mia, and Liam do not seem that different.
 They are all young, educated people.
 They are living similar lifestyles.
 The big differences are found in their chosen career paths related to industry and attitudes toward uncertainty and changing jobs.
 The following are important financial success suggestions (6), regardless of your career choice segment: